FortinetCloudCSE/api-and-websvc-fundamentals/content/03HTTPApplicationDesign/Task2.md

 <details>
   <summary><h5><b><li>Click here for answer</b></h5></summary>

    **If our client were on the same local machine as our application, this would work fine.
-Since our client is a different host, when it recievces the script to fetch data from http://localhost:5000 it queries itself, and of course doesn't find anything.**
+Since our client is a different host, when it recievces the script to fetch data from http://localhost:5000 , Firefox' CORS policy is violated.
+Even if the CORS policy did not catch this, the reference to localhost would cause us to search on the local machine, and of course wouldn't find anything.**

 </details>